jduarte/immortus/docs/full.md

 ### Verify

-Verify is called from JS to check a specific job status, so it is responsible to send info about one job.
+Verify is called from JavaScript to check a specific job status, so it is responsible to send info about one job.

 ##### How does default verify works

 __default verify__ is a simple verify method `Immortus` bring to you for convenience.

-It send `completed` to SJ if verify successfully run, i.e. strategy returns without error.
+It send `completed` to JavaScript if verify successfully run, i.e. strategy returns without error.
-It always send `job_id` to JS even if it fails to verify the job.
+It always send `job_id` to JavaScript even if it fails to verify the job.

-It also works with job [Inline Tracking Strategy](#inline-tracking-strategy) override if you also send `job_class` in `Immortus.verify` JS call.
+It also works with job [Inline Tracking Strategy](#inline-tracking-strategy) override if you also send `job_class` in `Immortus.verify` JavaScript call.

 It has the ability to send extra fields to JS, you just need to define the method `meta(job_id)` in your strategy and return a hash with the extra fields you want.
 If you want to add the field progress you could do something like: